armv7/8 support (Debian/Ubuntu)

 - update build job matrixes to add architecture

-#2 Updated by Dominic Cleal almost 4 years ago
+#2 Updated by Dominic Cleal about 4 years ago

 https://github.com/theforeman/foreman-infra/pull/187 should help fix some Puppet errors and add the necessary pbuilder configs.

-#3 Updated by Dominic Cleal almost 4 years ago
+#3 Updated by Dominic Cleal about 4 years ago

 - Parent task set to #1